aaronditto/fizzbuzz/instructions.md

 ###Step 4 (bonus step and not required)

-Refactor your implementation to use the `yield` keyword avaailable in modern versoins of Firefox.
+Refactor your implementation to use the `yield` keyword avaailable in modern versions of Firefox.

 ###Notes